cdpointpoint/ropemporium_party/challenges/x64/06_fluff/README.md

 or the bextr gadget.

-Se first is simple but will use 6 pop, 7 entries on the ropchaine
+The first is simple but will use 6 pop, 7 entries on the ropchaine

 The second more complexe but use 3 entires.